DFC302/subseeker/README.md

 OPTIONAL ARGUMENTS: \
 --useragent Choose a different useragent, default is Firefox. \
 --out Choose to send results to an output file. \
---api Use an API to search certspotter, certdb, and censys.io (needed for censys and virustotal) \
+--api Use an API to search certspotter, certdb, and censys.io (needed for censys, virustotal, securitytrails) \
 --page Specify page number for certdb and censys \

 **subseeker keyword search** \